ahampriyanshu/ahampriyanshu.github.io/src/blog/experimenting-with-datascience/04-intro-to-deep-learning.md

 ---
-title: "Deep Learning"
+title: "Intro to Deep Learning"
 date: 2022-06-01
 description: Diving into deep learning - from basic neural networks to convolutional networks for vision, recurrent networks for sequences, and generative adversarial networks.
-categories: ["Experimenting With ML And Data Science"]
+categories: ["Experimenting With Data Science"]
 tags: ['machine-learning', 'datascience']
 ---